Your money-making expert. Financial journalist, TV and radio personality.

 You won’t know if your tape is suitable unless you send it in, and if it’s not right, other ITV shows need home video footage, and it could be used for those.

 For more details and tips, check out the You’ve Been Framed! page.

-No, actually, it is the winning if you want to make money out of being a contestant on a gameshow.
+No, it IS the winning if you want to make money.

-Ten contestants qualify to take part, and the one in the hot seat is chosen via a timed question, giving them the chance to play for the £1mn prize money.
-The contestant must correctly answer 15 multiple-choice questions in a row to win the jackpot, but they can quit at any time and keep their earnings.
-They are also given three lifelines to aid their choices.
+Ten contestants take part, with one in the hot seat answering timed questions, giving them the chance to win the £1m prize money.
+They must correctly answer 15 multiple-choice questions in a row to win, but they can quit at any time and keep their earnings.
+They are also given three lifelines to help them.

-The show has made five millionaires to date, with the average contestant earning just over £45,000.
+The show has made five millionaires to date, with the average contestant winning just over £45,000.

 Well, as an extra, you can!